Shonan Junai Gumi: Oni-Baku and friends

-Yasuo, a devoted member of Katsuyuki's gang, initially resents the Oni-Baku's influence but grows loyal to them through his unwavering allegiance to "Ka-chan".
+A devoted member of Katsuyuki's gang who initially resents the Oni-Baku's influence but grows loyal to them through his unwavering allegiance to "Ka-chan".
 He frequently clashes with students from Enoshima Shogyou, harboring a particular grudge against them.
-Though not a central character, Yasuo appears regularly and occasionally takes prominent roles.
+Yasuo appears regularly and occasionally takes prominent roles in the story.
 He rides a Yamaha XJ-R and maintains a relationship with his girlfriend Mayumi.